Looking Beyond Appearances: Synthetic Training Data for Deep CNNs in Re-identification: Related literature

 In the last years, the design of training sets for recognition has changed from a mostly human-driven operation (crowdsearching data in the most advanced attempts \cite{buhrmester2011amazon}) to a proper research field aiming at automatically producing samples spanning the whole visual semantics of a category, with numbers sufficient to deal with deep learning requirements~\cite{xia2014well,chen2015webly,cheng2015semantically,baochen14BMVC}.
 Two main paradigms do exist: the former assumes that good training data is available on the Internet, and aims at creating retrieval techniques that bridge lexical resources (as \href{https://wordnet.princeton.edu/}{\emph{Wordnet}}) with the visual realm~\cite{xia2014well,chen2015webly,cheng2015semantically}.
 The latter, most recent, direction assumes that web data is too noisy or insufficient (particularly in the 3D domain) and relies on the generation of photorealistic synthetic data~\cite{baochen14BMVC}.
 In this case, the trained classifiers should be adapted to the testing situation by attribute learning \cite{lampert2009learning}, domain adaptation~\cite{glorot2011domain} or transfer learning~\cite{pan2010survey}.
 This direction seems to be very promising, especially in conjuction with deep architectures~\cite{peng2015learning,zhang2015learning,Borji_2016_CVPR}.

-In the re-identification field, the only work that sees a proper training set augmentation by synthetic data is that of~\cite{mclaughlin2015data}, substituting the background scene of the training images with different types of 2D environments.
-This has been shown to help reducing the dataset bias, favouring cross-dataset performance.
+In the re-identification field, the only work that considers the augmentation of a training set by synthetic data is that of~\cite{mclaughlin2015data}, substituting the background scene of the training images with different types of 2D environments.
+This has been shown to help in reducing the dataset bias, favouring cross-dataset performance.
 Unfortunately, illumination is not natural in the synthesized samples, and the strategy cannot easily be applied to any dataset (foreground/background segmentation is necessary).
-Our work goes in the opposite direction, focusing on the foreground subjects instead of the scenery (which in our case consists in a single, large, outdoor scenario), creating photorealistic images.
+Our work goes in the opposite direction, focusing on photorealistic images of the foreground subjects instead of the scenery (which in our case consists in a single, large, outdoor scenario).